 Pulmonary surfactant is a lipoprotein complex that lines the alveoli and decreases the surface tension to prevent lung atelectasis.
 Surfactant deficiency is a documented cause of neonatal respiratory distress syndrome (NRDS), a major cause of morbidity and mortality in premature infants.
-Therapeutic indications for surfactant replacement therapy include neonates with clinical and radiographic evidence of respiratory distress syndrome (RDS) and in infants who require endotracheal intubation and mechanical ventilation secondary to respiratory failure.
+Therapeutic indications for surfactant replacement therapy include neonates with clinical and radiographic evidence of respiratory distress syndrome (RDS) and infants who require endotracheal intubation and mechanical ventilation secondary to respiratory failure.
 Surfactant is prophylactically administered in neonates at risk of developing NRDS.
 This activity will discuss the biochemical structure of surfactant, its administration, related complications, and the future of surfactant therapy.

 Identify the mechanism of action of surfactant.